Defending ERISA Sect. 510 Retaliation and Interference Claims From Workforce Realignments and Terminations

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide ERISA counsel and litigators with a review of situations in which §510 claims often arise, the substantive and procedural challenges in litigating these claims, and damages and remedies under §510.
+This CLE course will provide ERISA counsel and litigators with a review of situations in which §510 claims often arise, the substantive and procedural challenges in litigating these claims, and damages and remedies under §510.

 - Common §510 claims